Gordonby/ACS-K8S-Lab-L200/README.md

 # Azure Container Service - Kubernetes Lab.
 Level 200-250

+## Objectives
+This lab is aimed at people who haven't yet used Kubernetes.
+It takes you through a step by step installation on Azure using the Azure Container Service, and the most common commands and operations to get started with Kubernetes.

 ## Tools required
 Exercises 1-6
 * Azure Cloud Shell (Bash version) (It's built into the Azure Portal, nothing to install!)